 MURCHISON FALLS NATIONAL PARK

-At the northernmost point of the Albertine Rift Valley, where the expansive Bunyoro escarpment mixes with a wide, palm-dotted grassland, is where Murchison Falls is located.
+At the northernmost point of the Albertine Rift Valley, where the expansive Bunyoro escarpment mixes with a wide, palm-dotted grassland, is where Murchison Falls National park is located.
 It is one of Uganda’s oldest protected areas and was first listed as a game reserve in 1926 before being upgraded to a park in 1952.
 Moreover, it is the biggest.
 Its combined size with the adjacent Karuma and Bugungu wildlife reserve is 5072km2, and it is home to 451 different bird species and 76 different mammal species.
 The Victoria Nile cuts through the national park in two places, speeding through a sequence of rapids for 80 kilometers before bursting through a small (6-meter) opening in the ruins of the rift valley cliffs.
 The river’s force is depleted by this 45-meter drop, which changes the torrent into a broad, tranquil flow that silently across the rift valley floor towards Lake Albert.

 One of the best animal shows may be found in the river below the falls.
 Elephants, giraffes, and buffalo frequently visit the riverbank, while hippos, Nile crocodiles, and aquatic birds live there permanently.